 We arrived in Manaus with a list of places I wanted to visit, but Providence ruled differently.
 In the past I might have had a fit.
 I had made a list, damn it, and we were going to stick to it.
 We had to visit Manaus properly.

 The rubber boom, historic buildings, the Amazon Theater, parks with wildlife among which an endemic monkey, the Meeting of the Waters, the surrounding Amazon rainforest and indigenous villages?

 Coen and I are culture buffs.
 We love visiting museums, buildings, churches and such.
 But sometimes that’s just not in the grand scheme of things.
 For whatever reason other things happen and we have often experienced that once we go with that flow and let a place – in this case Manaus – unfold as it wants to, we will leave it with a smile on our face.

-What Happened during our Visit in Manaus
+What Made our Visit to Manaus Unique?

 First of all, there was considerable Land Cruiser trouble.
 For more than a week Coen labored in Luis Platinado’s workshop to get our Land Cruiser fixed, while doing his share in helping the mechanics with their work as well.
 He lunched with them at the churrascaria next door and a mechanic took him to the new bridge over the Amazon to capture it on camera at night.

-He made friends, and got the car fixed.
+Coen made friends, and got the car fixed.

 They are an educated, fun-going bunch of people and we daily sat around the table discussing our lives, Brazil’s politics and economy, and problems concerning the destruction of the Amazon Forest and Brazil’s policy on Indigenous Reservations.